List of Skype features: SMS text messaging

 Like many other instant messaging services, Skype clients can send SMS text messages to mobile phone numbers.
 In the United States, China, and Taiwan, Skype uses a "generic, pre-defined number" as the sender ID.
 In other countries, the message can be set to appear coming from a verified mobile number, allowing recipients to reply, or else show the first 11 characters of the Skype username.
 However, as of March 2015, Skype users cannot receive SMS, despite a continuing series of requests and complaints.

 Costs are generally lower than standard SMS charges; for example Skype's UK rate per SMS message including VAT is 6.4p, compared to standard rates of 10p or 12p; for international SMS costs will be significantly cheaper using Skype.

 Wireless hotspot network access

 Skype WiFi (previously called Skype Access) allows users to pay a per-minute charge for Internet access at commercial wireless hotspots using Skype Credit.
 As of May 2010, Skype lists more than 100 participating networks.
 This replaced an earlier feature Skype Zones Beta which provided subscription-based access at wireless hotspots operated by Boingo and The Cloud.

 In February 2017, Microsoft announced plans to discontinue its Skype Wi-Fi service globally.
-The application will be delisted, and the service itself will no longer function after March 31, 2017.
+The application was delisted, and the service itself no longer functioned after March 31, 2017.